 AGG proposes to:

-Expand the “Project Gallery” to include information for the STC projects that Peregrine has undertaken to date
+Expand the “Project Gallery” to include information for the STC projects that Peregrine has undertaken to date.

-Develop each element of the project gallery as “web content” that will be available to search engines and SEO algorithms
+Develop each element of the project gallery as “web content” that will be available to search engines and SEO algorithms.

-AGG will develop a template for the gallery elements
+AGG will develop a template for the gallery elements.

-Peregrine will provide, upon AGG inquiry, with details necessary to complete each project gallery element
+Peregrine will provide, upon AGG inquiry, with details necessary to complete each project gallery element.

-AGG will create the content for each project gallery element
+AGG will create the content for each project gallery element.

-Peregrine will provide a timely review to ensure accuracy of the developed information
+Peregrine will provide a timely review to ensure accuracy of the developed information.

-Assign keywords to further enhance web recognition of Peregrine project information
+Assign keywords to further enhance web recognition of Peregrine project information.

 Make each project addressable so that links elsewhere in the website can directly take the visitor to the specific project description.
 For example, when the website visitor clicks on a featured project on the home page, they will be taken to the specific project in the gallery of projects.